LonelyOrphan/100-days-of-code/log.md

 If a file has strict mode turned on, function level pragmas won't work.
 You have to choose one or the other.

 Just a quick note.
-Despite being a total slob
+Despite being a total slob today, I got a bit of everything done.